sahilpal26/password-generator/README.md

 # password-generator
-Create secure passwords effortlessly with my Password Generator project.
-This tool generates random strong passwords  ensuring heightened security for your accounts.
+Empower your security with our Python Password Generator project.
+Utilizing the random library, this tool generates robust, unpredictable passwords to fortify your digital defenses.
+Customize parameters like length and character sets for tailored security, ensuring your accounts remain safeguarded against unauthorized access.